mnlazs/game/README.md

         explosion_anim.append(img_scale)
 ```

-12.The Explosion class is defined, which is used to animate an explosion when a collision occurs.
+12. The Explosion class is defined, which is used to animate an explosion when a collision occurs.
 ```
 class Explosion(pygame.sprite.Sprite):
     def __init__(self, center):